mcc85s/PSD-Remaster/README.md

 Enhancements for customizing and automating the PSD-Master Project found at 'FriendsOfMDT' and...

 # ¯¯\\_(ツ)_/¯¯
 ^ Finding out who this guy *really* is.
 He's always there...
 With that smug look on his face... hands in the air like he's trying to say "who knows."
-Well *I'll* tell you my theory... cause that's all I've got so far...
-I think he's the guy who REALLY runs Microsoft...
-If I find out who he is, I will gladly let everyone know his true identity.
-But until then?
-His identity remains unknown.
+Well *I'll* tell you my theory...
+He's the guy who runs Microsoft.
+As in, the guy even Bill Gates answers to...
+But, the guy that Bill Gates answers to... it's not this guy.
+Nope.
+That guy that Bill Gates answers to, answers to some other guy.
+And then that guy answers to some other guy.
+Unfortunately, I'm not certain how many guys/girls answer to each other until ^ this guy is finally reached, but... if I had to take a guess, I would say, **the answer is rather obscure**.
+Now, if *I* find out who he is...
+I will gladly let everyone know that I have determined his true identity.
+I cannot specify as to whether or not I could share the information of who this individual would be...?
+But I will definitely tell you that I 'found out who this guy is'.

 # Hybrid | Desired State Controller
 This is a personal fork of the project I am working on found here, github.com/secure-digits-plus-llc/Hybrid-DesiredStateController